unischolars blog

 The First University In The World

-The University of al-Qarawiyyin, located in Fez, Morocco, is recognised as the oldest university in the world, having been founded in 859 AD by Fatima al-Fihri, a pioneering figure in education from a noble lineage.
-Established as a madrasa, it evolved into a comprehensive university that introduced a system of awarding degrees across various fields, including religious studies, grammar, and rhetoric.
+The University of al-Qarawiyyin, located in Fez, Morocco, is recognised as the oldest university in the world.
+It was founded in 859 AD by Fatima al-Fihri, a pioneering figure in education from a noble lineage.
+Initially established as a madrasa, it evolved into a comprehensive university that introduced a system of awarding degrees across various fields, including religious studies, grammar, and rhetoric.

 Thousand years ago, when Europe was still staggering from the Dark Ages, The Middle East and North African states were shining bright with knowledge and information.
 Under the reigns of the Abbas Caliphate, the region beamed with hope, elevating cosmopolitan influence.
 The cities of Levantine and the coasts of Morocco are home to different cultures and traditions today.